-NY legislative leaders mum on details of impeachment probe
+New York Times: Current aide accuses Cuomo of sex harassment

 “Impeachment isn’t something New York does regularly, so no one really knows how it’s supposed to work,” he said.
 “We know it’s really important and it should be as transparent as possible.”

-Meanwhile, polling suggests that while Cuomo’s support slipped following an allegation that he groped an aide at the Executive Mansion, his political base hasn’t abandoned him.
+Meanwhile, polling suggests that while Cuomo’s support slipped following the allegation of groping at the Executive Mansion, his political base hasn’t abandoned him.

 A new Quinnipiac University poll of 905 registered voters found that while 43% believe he should resign, 36% of women polled said he should quit, and 23% of Democrats.